We interviewed Small Axe writer Courttia Newland about his contribution to The Cuckoo Cage: New Origin Stories.

 Edited by Ra Page, The Cuckoo Cage was listed as one of The Guardian's books to look forward to in 2022.

-Saskia is the Assistant Editor of Voice and has worked on campaigns such as International Women’s Day, Black History Month, and Anti-Bullying Week.
-Outside of Voice, Saskia is a published author (Hairvolution) and has guest featured in various other publications (The Women Writers’ Handbook/ Cosmopolitan).
+Saskia is the Deputy Editor of Voice and has worked on campaigns such as International Women’s Day, Black History Month, and Anti-Bullying Week.
+Outside of Voice, Saskia is a published author (Hairvolution) and has guest featured in various other publications (The Women Writers’ Handbook/ Cosmopolitan/ The Highlight).
 She has a BA in Creative Writing and Journalism and an MA in Publishing.
-She is a mentor for Women of the World Global, has guest lectured at the University of Roehampton and has led seminars on Race, Equality and Diversity.
-She is 26-years-old, based in London, and loves to cook and explore new places in her spare time.
+She is a mentor for Women of the World Global, has guest lectured at the University of Roehampton and has led seminars/panel talks on Race, Equality and Diversity.
+She was a 2022 Guest Judge for Dave (TV Channel) in search of the 'Joke of the Fringe'.
+She is 27-years-old, based in London, and loves to cook and explore new places in her spare time.